apurvchaudhary/GUIs/README.md

 ## Mac Supported GUIs
 <h2 style="color:grey;"> 1.
 PassManager.dmg </h2>
 <ul>
-<li>path in repo : GUIs/Mac Supported GUIs/PasswordManager/PassManager.dmg</li>
+<li>path in repo : PasswordManager/Mac OS supported/PassManager.dmg</li>
 <li>description : 128 bit encrypted password manager</li>
 <li>security : it save data in your system & not connected to network in any aspect</li>
 <li>updates : soon will be releasing for Linux & Windows</li>